Regional Planner Jobs in USA with Visa Sponsorship

 Do regional planners get approved for H-1B visas?

-Yes, regional planners have strong H-1B approval rates because the role clearly requires specialized knowledge in land use planning, zoning regulations, and community development.
+Yes, regional planners have strong H-1B visa approval rates because the role clearly requires specialized knowledge in land use planning, zoning regulations, and community development.
 USCIS recognizes urban planning as a specialty occupation, especially when the position involves complex regional coordination and policy development.

 Can I get sponsored without U.S. planning experience?